Falling for Crochet – My Autumn-Inspired Makes

 My version of the Gift Coaster

-My coasters are 15 cm in diameter.
-So they just turned out as they should.
+My coasters finished at about 15 cm in diameter, just as they should.

-However, within all the renovation stuff, we have a new wall decoration in our living room!
-But of course these are not the result of our renovation work but of my colour experiments last year.
+Yet, within all the renovation stuff, we have a new wall decoration in our living room!
+But these are not the result of our renovation work but of my colour experiments last year.

 My colour experiment in 2024